Donrwalsh/curiouser-paradox/README.md

 Spent more time than necessary with the Mongo portion of my Restore Terminals setup.
 Can't use `use <db>` commands in a shell script being piped into mongosh because it will suppress all output that follows that command.
 In any case, I wound up here because I want to run a handful of commands as part of establishing the terminal that handles database interaction.
 Right now it is outputting the collections and a count of comics but can be expanded to do more as necessary.

 Otherwise, I now have the workspace file built with basic Restore Terminal functionality which I've added to the repo.
+I played around a little bit with adding some buttons for navigation.
+What I landed on is nice for me, but it's probably too small to be used as the general button suite.
+I'll use what I made here for now and may retain it for a small screen version of the site later on.
+As it exists currently, the buttons just always show on the specific-comic component - hang on, I had a thing for this:

+- [ ] Sort out the comic component problem.
+Lots of this content I'm working on needs to be shared in some sort of main component that delegates out the details of if it is specific or latest.

+Ok anyway, the buttons don't do anything right now except show up.
+The logic of knowing how there's a next comic is perplexing, so I'll need to stew on how I'm going to resolve that before tomorrow when I handle it:

+- [ ] Add navigation button functionality.

 ## Couldn't Have Done it Without You